VenalityXT/OSI-Model/README.md

 ---

-The Physical Layer covers the actual transmission of bits across physical media.
+The Physical Layer handles the transmission of raw bits across a physical medium.
 It defines how data is moved electrically, optically, or wirelessly and provides the foundation that all higher layers rely on.
-This layer has no awareness of addresses, protocols, or applications.
+At this stage, data has no structure or meaning.

 <img width="594" height="192" alt="image" src="https://github.com/user-attachments/assets/987f3a54-a121-4279-8a56-5e7d14800ab4" />

-If the physical layer is not functioning, nothing above it can operate.
+If this layer fails, communication stops entirely, regardless of how correct the configuration is above it.

-**Major Things to Know**
+**Key Things to Know**
+- Deals with signals, not data
-- Cables, fiber, wireless signals
+- Uses physical media (copper, fiber, wireless)
-- NICs, ports, link lights
+- Involves NICs, ports, link lights, and signal strength
-- Signal strength and interference

-**Real-World Examples**
-- pfSense or OPNsense interfaces showing link up/down status
-- Network switch port LEDs
-- Wireshark showing no packets at all due to no signal
+Packet capture tools will show no traffic at all if the signal never reaches the interface, which is why physical checks always come first during troubleshooting.

 **Common Problems | Simple Checks**

-Cable unplugged or damaged | Reseat or replace cable
+Cable unplugged or damaged | Reseat or replace the cable
-No link light | Verify NIC, port, and power
+No link light | Verify NIC, switch port, and power
-Wrong media type | Confirm copper vs fiber compatibility
+Incorrect media type | Confirm copper vs fiber compatibility
-Wireless interference | Change channel or reposition AP
+Wireless interference | Change channel or reposition access point

 ---